by • October 10, 2023

-Before ESBs, businesses used to struggled with custom-coded, point-to-point application integrations.
-These point-to-point integrations resulted in messy, “spaghetti code” and to difficult-to-untangle application dependencies.
+Before ESBs, businesses used to struggle with custom-coded, point-to-point application integrations.
+These point-to-point integrations resulted in messy “spaghetti code” and too-difficult-to-untangle application dependencies.
 Today, an ESB eliminates these challenges by serving as a stable communications bus between applications.

 A typical ESB features the following components and characteristics: